ppmathis/XStatus-v2/README.markdown

 #### What is XStatus?
 XStatus is a nice, small and detailed server status page.
 It shows things like CPU load, memory usage, disk usage and so on in small and handy graphs.
-There is no setup needed - you must only upload the files and configure the
+There is no setup needed - you must only upload the files and configure the 2 options.

 #### System requirements
 Any webserver with PHP support.
 This little handy script doesn't need any root access